JMLab-tifrh/idpGPT/README.md

 # idpGPT
-GPT models of PLMs trained to generate novel protein sequences when supplied with a prompt
+GPT models of PLMs trained to generate novel protein sequences when supplied with a prompt.
+Full documentation coming soon.